sealtastic/gd_tunnel/UpdateLog.md

-# Bug fixing update 0.6.4
+# UI update 0.6.5

-- 19 new cubes
+- Added pusab font

-- Updated the GDPS searching tab page
+- Made some changes to some UIs

-- Modified the UFO terminal speed to account for better gd physics
+- Added level updating

-- Added more donation passes
+- AND more

-- Squashed some bugs relating to Versus mode
+- also squashed some bugs idk

 Update was created live, make sure to be there next time! :)